An introduction to getting better at noticing and reacting to warning signs

 Try hosting regular feedback sessions or conducting surveys among the workforce.
 To promote honesty, it might help to make them anonymous.
 The information you’ll gain could be invaluable and give you a direct line of sight into areas you wouldn't normally have access to.

 Think about what kind of a buffer you have in place for if things don’t go to plan and map out how you can improve it.
 Whether that means holding back some of your budget for unforeseen hiccups, loosening the deadline of projects or developing contingency plans, it’s key to have the space, time and resource to deal with problems as they arise.

 No matter how well thought-through your strategy is, there is always potential for a spanner to make its way into the works.
 And if you’re forced to forge ahead regardless, putting mounting problems to one side due to time or budget constraints, you could be dealing with some serious damage later on down the line.

 Seek advice from your business network, leadership peers or a mentor and ask about their firsthand experiences.
 This will give you a great idea of the spectrum of issues that may arise, as well as inspiration and tried-and-tested methods for identifying and dealing with them.
 Who better to learn from than those who have already been there?

 “I hid things from my staff during the bad times, preferring to bring problems home and deal with them in isolation.
 But I can’t possibly know all the answers and having an external point of view has been invaluable.”

 According to Harvard Business Review, leaders with mentors perform better, advance in their careers faster and experience more work-life satisfaction.
 However, despite the fact 76 per cent of working professionals believe that a mentor is important, more than 54 per cent do not have such a relationship.

-Now you’ve learnt about the underlying factors that affect how you react to warning signs, use our action plan to direct your improvement efforts.
+Now you’ve learnt about the importance of recognising warning signs, use our action plan to kickstart change in your own business.